quan4444/cluster_project/README.md

 ## Tutorials: Clustering a homogeneous domain into self-similar sub-domains for sensor placement <a name="tutorial2"></a>

 For this tutorials, we will cluster a homogeneous domain undergoing different boundary conditions into self-similar sub-domains for sensor placement suggestions.
 Here, self-similar sub-domains are sub-domains that contain markers with similar strain value.
-The process for obtaining the final clustering result is similar to the previous tutorials, with one main distinction: After clustering the domain into multiple sub-domains, we consider a sensor placed at the medoid of each sub-domain.
+The process for obtaining the final clustering result is similar to the previous tutorials, with three main distinctions: (1) since k-means requires a guess of how many clusters ($k$) to form, we obtain the clustering results from $k=2$ to $k=30$; (2) after clustering the domain into multiple sub-domains, we consider a sensor placed at the medoid of each sub-domain; (3) we compare the reconstructed strain field to the original strain field using mean squared error (MSE).
 We will first present the code for the tutorial, then we will discuss the outputs and results.
 The full code is found in ``tutorials/ensemble_clustering_sensors_placement.py``, and the results are in ``tutorials/files/example_data/homogeneous_NH_results``.

 ```python3
 import numpy as np